RobertCSternberg/ARPNetworkMonitor/README.md

 If you want to scan more than one network at once, you can repeat the two-touples:
 `docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner 10.20.30.128/25 enp3s0 192.168.10.0/24 wlp1s0`

-Please note that this will not work:
+Please note that this will not work as you will always need a two-touple when scanning multiple networks:
 ~~`docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner 10.20.30.128/25 192.168.10.0/24`~~

 Network scanning default to once every minute.
 If you want a different frequency, use the `--time` option. tHE `--time` parameter needs to be the first parameter: